 (This timetable is for courses of more than one day in length.
 The tutor may make slight variations)

 Veronique Maria is passionate about the transformative power of creativity.
 She has worked as designer, artist and artists' mentor since 1970s and exhibits internationally.
 She has a BA (Hons) in Wood, Metals, Ceramics and Plastics from Brighton University, an MA in Psychosynthesis Psychology (Applied to Fine Art Practice) from Middlesex and is a Leadership Graduate with The Coaches Training Institute USA.
-Veronique recently won a year long ‘Grants for the Arts’ award through Arts Council England to further develop her creative practice.
+Since 1989 Veronique has received numerous grants, awards and international residencies, the most recent being a ‘Grants for the Arts’ award through Arts Council England to further develop her creative practice from 2020 through to 2022.